0xDBFB7/covidinator/documents/notes/Biology.md

 After 6 hours of shaking and incubating, no change in E12 or E13.
 Glycerol stock seems to be dead.

+Put some of E8, old fridge stock, into E14.

 Tried using the silicone oil cap.
 Works great.
 Slowly leaks if inverted, not a huge problem.
 5.0 uL of oil is better.